 Sara Gouveia is an award winning filmmaker.
-She has worked as a writer, director and cinematographer in commercials, online campaigns, short documentaries and music videos.
+She has worked as a writer, director and cinematographer in feature and short documentaries, commercials, online campaigns and music videos.

 Sara's first feature length documentary "The Sound of Masks", set in Mozambique, had its World Premiere at IDFA 2018 and was officially selected for the Marrakesh International Film Festival 2018, Hot Docs 2019, New York African Film Festival and the Durban International Film Festival.

-Sara is currently in post-production with the mid-length film "Mother to Mother" and in development with the short film "Nawar: She Who Guards herself".
+Sara is currently in post-production with the mid-length film "Mother to Mother".

 PANDORA DE CUNHA TELLES